FollettSchoolSolutions/perfmon4j/readme.txt

 Changes

 ** Next Version

 - Added a new Appender (org.perfmon4j.azure.LogAnalyticsAppender).
 This appender will write perfmon4j observations to the Log Analytics workspace in Azure Monitor.
+Run perfmon4j in debug mode (-dtrue on javaagent command line) for details regarding successful request to Azure Log Analytics
 - For information on the Microsoft Rest API used by the LogAnalyticsAppender
   see: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-collector-api
 - For configuration information see: